CHE-11/uri-quick-linker/README.md

 The extension gives you two options on the right click context menu:
 - Copy URI and Line Number
 - Paste Commented URI

-- Format Commented URI's
+There is another option in the command palette:
-  - Sometimes the extension glitches and doesn't turn the URI into a link.
+- Format Commented URI's - Sometimes the extension glitches and doesn't turn the URI into a link.
 This option will format the URI into a link.

 ## Config